VonStroheim/thebooking/README.txt

 = Does it support Google Calendar? =

-Yes, 2-ways Google Calendar integration is implemented.
-You can configure it as you please.
+Yes, 2-ways and 3-ways Google Calendar integrations are implemented.
+You can configure them as you please.

 = Can I create virtual meetings? =